(For graduate admissions standards, refer to the graduate catalog.)

 A refund of 100% of the Enrollment Deposit will be given if requested prior to May 1.
 After May 1, the $150 pre-payment will not be refunded.
 A refund of 50% of the housing portion of the Enrollment Deposit will be given if requested after May 1 but prior to June 1.
 After June 1, the student will forfeit the entire Enrollment Deposit if choosing not to enroll at UMHB.
 Enrollment Deposits for the Spring semester and/or Summer sessions are nonrefundable.

 Special Note to Students in University Housing

-Note: Admission to or completion of an undergraduate program does not guarantee licensure by any state licensing board.
+Note: Admission to or completion of an undergraduate or graduate program does not guarantee licensure by any state licensing board.